kl1nton/1_Applied_Basic_Science/2_Physiology.md

 #### Answer: E. His plasma bicarbonate levels are increased - *FALSE* = D. His alveolar-to-arterial O2 tension difference exceeds 20 mmHg - TRUE
 - pH: alkalotic; PaO2: normal; PaCO2: **LOW** = Respiratory Alkalosis
-- This patient has an alveolar-to-arterial O2 tension difference of 35mmHg.
-To calculate this, the alveolar O2 tension (PAo2) must be determined using the alveolar gas equation.
-Given an arterial CO2 tension of 30mmHg, the alveolar O2 tension is determined as:
+- This patient has an alveolar-to-arterial O2 tension difference of 35mmHg
+- Alveolar O2 tension (PAo2) must be determined using the alveolar gas equation
+- Given an arterial CO2 tension of 30mmHg, the alveolar O2 tension is determined as:
-- PaO2 = (760 – 47) × 0.21 – 30 = 150 – 30 = 120mmHg
+	- PaO2 = (760 – 47) × 0.21 – 30 = 150 – 30 = 120 mmHg
-- Thus, the alveolar-to-arterial O2 tension difference is 120 – 85, or 35mmHg.
-This patient’s low arterial CO2 tension and high pH indicate that he has respiratory alkalosis, and he has been hyperventilating and does not have metabolic alkalosis.
-Respiratory alkalosis causes a decrease in plasma bicarbonate levels due to the slope of the blood buffer line.
-Lastly, COPD leads to hypoxia and CO2 retention, not hyperventilation.
+	- Alveolar-to-arterial O2 tension difference is 120 – 85, or *35 mmHg*
+- Low arterial CO2 tension and high pH indicate *respiratory alkalosis*
+	- Patient has been hyperventilating and does not have metabolic alkalosis
+- Respiratory alkalosis causes &darr; plasma bicarbonate levels due to slope of blood buffer line
+- **NOTE** COPD leads to hypoxia and CO2 retention, not *hyPERventilation*

 ### Q2.7
 Which one of the following acid-base changes is characteristic of hyPERventilation?